 This intensive three-day training course will provide participants with hands-on practical experience in designing and executing aquifer pumping tests, as well a selection of techniques used to purge bores and obtain groundwater samples for a range of routine and novel analyses.

 This is your opportunity to become familiar with a range of classical and contemporary techniques you will be able to confidently implement in your daily work.

 The field methods school is a practical course intended for water industry professionals including field technicians, NRM boards, water utility operators, mining sector staff, ecologists, hydrographers, compliance officers, hydrogeologists and hydrologists who wish to further develop their fieldwork skills.
 It assumes a low level of prior technical groundwater knowledge and will suit all backgrounds and interests.

 WHO IS PRESENTING?

-This course is led by Dr Glenn Harrington, Principal Hydrogeologist at Innovative Groundwater Solutions.
+This course is led by Dr Glenn Harrington, Principal Hydrogeologist at Innovative Groundwater Solutions and Dr Ilka Walllis, Senior Lecturer at Flinders University.
 Additional lectures, demonstrations and tutorials are given by leading groundwater professionals.
 Our presenters are experienced hydrogeologists and specialists in both public and private practice, from industry, universities and research agencies.